the1mason/lizard-sheets/README.md

 Artem - card descriptipons, translation help

-the1mason - code, design, translation, data
+[the1mason](https://github.com/the1mason) - code, design, translation, data

+[bmpolonsky](https://github.com/bmpolonsky) - russian locale, minor bug fixes

 Issues may or may not be reviewed.